 Here’s the main take away of this principle – the three clues to help you create your life:

 - Stop blaming.
-It isn’t government’s, stocks market’s, broker’s, employer’s, parents’, manager’s or customer service’s fault.
+It isn’t government’s, stocks market’s, broker’s, employer’s, parents’, manager’s, customer service’s or bloggers’ fault.

 - Stop justifying.
 Be honest to yourself, you shouldn’t say that something is not that important because you haven’t accomplished it.